Yule and Christmas in Denmark: History

-Until 1770, the Christmas holidays included 2nd day of Christmas and Epiphany on 6 January (celebrated on the eve of 5 January).
-Afterwards, only 1st and 2nd Christmas Day are holidays, and 6 January is now a celebration day.
+Until 1770, the Christmas holidays included Christmas Day through Twelfth Night (also known as Epiphany Eve and celebrated on 5 January).
+Afterwards, only 1st and 2nd Christmas Day are government holidays, and 6 January (the Epiphany) is now a celebration day.

 The first Christmas tree in Copenhagen was lit in Ny Kongensgade in 1811.
 Christmas trees became popular among the middle class from about 1820 and hence spread to all levels of society.